armitta-rzz/drmanagerr/README.md

 # drmanagerr – Intelligent Medical Commission System

 Web & Android application for managing doctor information, tracking sales and commissions, visualizing revenue data, and analyzing performance using Gemini AI.
 Designed for clinics to streamline operations, track revenue, analyze performance, and send invoices automatically via WhatsApp.

 ---

 ## 👋 Overview

-drmanager combines a web application and an Android app to provide a complete solution for clinics.
+drmanagerr combines a web application and an Android app to provide a complete solution for clinics.
 The system helps manage doctor profiles, record sales and prescriptions, calculate commissions, visualize financial data, and analyze performance using **Gemini AI**.
 It also automates sending invoices to doctors via WhatsApp.

 This project was built using TypeScript, React, Node.js, and Supabase (PostgreSQL), with AI integration for financial analysis.

+---

+## 🌐 Live Demo

+👉 **Web App Demo (Fake Data):** [View Demo](https://steady-youtiao-3d18ec.netlify.app)

+> ⚠️ **Note:** This demo uses **fake data** for demonstration purposes only.
+> It is intended to showcase the features and interface of the web application.
+> No real database or sensitive information is connected.

 ---